Weighted Average Calculator

 What is the difference between a simple average and a weighted average?

-A simple average treats all data points equally, whereas a weighted average assigns a specific 'weight' to each value, reflecting its relative importance to the final result.
+A simple average treats all values equally, while a weighted average assigns a specific importance (weight) to each value, giving more significant items a greater impact on the final result.

 API Documentation